rgraingerdev/CCFC_fanpage/README.md

 Systems running Windows, macOS, and Linux.
 Web browsers such as Safari, Edge, Firefox and Chrome that can run on mobile and desktop.
-We carried out user testing to gather opinions from people.
-We used this feedback to improve the website's functionality and appearance.
+I carried out user testing to gather opinions from people.
+I used this feedback to improve the website's functionality and appearance.

-Please contact us via the website's contact form if you experience any problems while using the CCFC Fan Page.
-We consider all comments carefully and attempt to resolve any problems as soon as possible.
+Please contact me via the website's contact form if you experience any problems while using the CCFC Fan Page.
+I consider all comments carefully and attempt to resolve any problems as soon as possible.

 ### Page Testing